Hákarl: Reactions

 Chef Anthony Bourdain described fermented shark as "the single worst, most disgusting and terrible tasting thing" he had ever eaten.

 Chef Gordon Ramsay challenged James May to sample three "delicacies" (Laotian snake whiskey, bull penis, and fermented shark) on The F Word.
-After eating fermented shark, Ramsay spat it out, but May was able to keep his down.
-May even offered to eat it again.
+After eating the fermented shark, Ramsay immediately vomited into a bucket tableside, but May was able to keep his down and even offered to eat it again.

 On an Iceland-themed season-2 episode of Travel Channel's Bizarre Foods with Andrew Zimmern, Andrew Zimmern described the smell as reminding him of "some of the most horrific things I've ever breathed in my life", but said that the dish tasted much better than it smelled.
 He described the taste as "sweet, nutty and only faintly fishy".
 Nonetheless, he did note of fermented shark: "That's hardcore.
 That's serious food.
 You don't want to mess with that.
 That's not for beginners".

 On a 2015 episode of Travel Man, Jessica Hynes and Richard Ayoade visited a Reykjavík restaurant and described the taste of hákarl as "awful", "like a jellied cube of ammonia", albeit "technically edible".

 On a season-5 final episode of Animal Planet's River Monsters, biologist and angler Jeremy Wade mentioned that the flesh "smells of urine" that has "a really strong aftertaste, it really kicks in.
 It really kicks in at the back of the throat after you take the first bite".
 He further stated that the meat was unlike anything that he had tried before and that it was similar to a very strong cheese but with a definite fish element.

 Archaeologist Neil Oliver tasted hákarl in the BBC documentary Vikings as part of his examination of the Viking diet.
 He described it as reminiscent of "blue cheese but a hundred times stronger".

 In his series Ainsley Eats the Streets, chef Ainsley Harriott was unable to tolerate the heavy ammonia taste and described it as "like chewing a urine-infested mattress".